-- a) to feed directly from productive land or other natural resources; or rely on wellfunctioning food distribution, processing and market systems, or both; - b) to financially acquire a sufficient quantity and quality of food and to satisfy other basic needs; - c) to be safe from the risk of losing access to food, as a consequence of sudden shocks, like an economic or climatic crisis, or one that is brought about by internal displacements of people, or cyclical events, such as seasonal food insecurity; - d) to have the opportunity of good food utilization through access to adequate diet, clean water, sanitation and health care and to reach a state of nutritional well-being, where all physiological needs are met; and - e) to access food or diet that is the most appropriate under given circumstances, in terms of their nutritional value and cultural acceptability. - Every infant, girl and boy has a right to adequate food and to optimal health, development and nutrition adequate for their age, growth and development. - Every woman has a right to adequate food and adequate nutrition during pregnancy and lactation. - No limitation on the right to adequate food may be allowed, unless it is provided by law, is necessary for the purpose of a compelling public interest, and is compatible with the nature of the right to adequate food. - Sec.
-6. Freedom from hunger.
+a) Feed directly from productive land or other natural resources; or rely on well functioning food distribution, processing and market systems, or both;

+- b) Acquire via financial means a sufficient quantity and quality of food and to satisfy other basic needs; - c) Be safe from the risk of losing access to food, as a consequence of sudden shocks, like an economic or climatic crisis, or one that is brought about by a national health emergency, or one that caused the internal displacement of people, or cyclical events, such as seasonal food insecurity; - d) Have the opportunity of good food utilization through access to adequate diet, clean water, sanitation and health care and to reach a state of nutritional well-being, where all physiological needs are met; and, - e) Access food or diet that is the most appropriate under given circumstances, in terms of their nutritional value and cultural acceptability.

+Every infant, girl and boy has a right to adequate food and to optimal health, development and nutrition adequate for their age, growth and development.

+Every woman has a right to adequate food and adequate nutrition during pregnancy and lactation.

+No limitation on the right to adequate food may be allowed, unless it is provided by law, is necessary for the purpose of a compelling public interest, and is compatible with the nature of the right to adequate food.

+- Sec.
+6. Freedom from Hunger.
 Every person has a right to be free from hunger.
-Every person suffering from hunger or under nutrition, or at risk of suffering from hunger or under nutrition is entitled to a minimum amount of food according to one's age, sex, health status and occupation, as provided for in Section 13 of this Act. - Sec.
+Every person suffering from hunger or under nutrition, or at risk of suffering from hunger or under nutrition is entitled to a minimum amount of food according to one's age, sex, health status, and occupation, as provided for in Section 13 of this Act. - Sec.
 7. Non-discrimination.
-Any distinction, exclusion or restriction made on the basis of race, color, sex, age, language, religion, political or other opinion, national or social origin, property, birth or other status, which has the effect or purpose of impairing or limiting the capacity of an individual to exercise the right to adequate food, is unlawful and will be sanctioned in accordance with law.
+Any distinction, exclusion, or restriction made on the basis of race, color, sex, age, language, religion, political or other opinion, national or social origin, property, birth or other status, which has the effect or purpose of impairing or limiting the capacity of an individual to exercise the right to adequate food, is unlawful and will be sanctioned in accordance with law.